votesUP Manual

 1. Create a new event

-Any other settings for the event can still be changed later on, so don't worry about them right now.
-What's more important: Please make sure that you insert a valid email address for the organiser.
-You will then receive an email with a confirmation link within a few moments.
-As long as the event has not been confirmed by you, some of votesUP's features will be restricted: probably the most striking is the limit of five additional participants.
+Any other settings for the event can be changed later, so don't worry about them now.
+More importantly, make sure you enter a valid email address for the organiser.
+You will receive an email with a confirmation link in a few moments.
+As long as the event has not been confirmed by you, some of votesUP's features will be restricted: the most obvious is the limit of five additional participants.
 In addition, unconfirmed events are automatically deleted after three days.

-A QR code is generated together with the event so that participants with smartphones or tablets can easily access the event.
+A QR code is generated in conjunction with the event, allowing participants with smartphones or tablets to conveniently access the event.
 The QR code can also be retrieved at any time later on.
-You can find it both in the event settings and in your personal profile.
+It can be found in both the event settings and the personal profile.

 ⭐️ Pro tip: Two types of QR codes to choose from